TrendingTechnology/Intellivoid.SpamProtection-go/FLAGS.md

 ### <img src="https://raw.githubusercontent.com/aliwoto/aliwoto/main/resources/801872469010808873.gif" width="25px"></img>Here you can see all blacklist flags in the API:

  * `0x0`        : None or an Undefined reason
- * `0xSP`       : Special reason, like consulting operators
+ * `0xSP`       : Special reason, you can consult @IntellivoidSupport for solution
  * `0xSPAM`     : Spam or Unwanted promotion
  * `0xEVADE`    : Ban Evade using alt accounts
  * `0xCACP`     : Child pornography or Child abuse